 Mission

-Our mission is to develop media professionals who are globally conscious, adaptable and equipped to navigate the rapidly evolving media landscape.
+Our mission is to prepare media researchers and professionals who are globally conscious, adaptable and equipped to navigate the rapidly evolving media landscape.
 The Master of Arts in Media Studies and Practice is designed for individuals seeking to make an impact in media industries and digital communications.
 Our curriculum integrates essential media foundations with hands-on practice, benchmarking against top programs in the region.
 The two tracks of theory and practice offer a strong emphasis on media production, media research, media ethics and advanced media skills, the MAMSP prepares graduates to lead and shape the future of media.

-Required Courses
+Required Courses (12/ 6 credit hours)

-Students must successfully complete a minimum of six elective courses (for a minimum of 18 credit hours).
 Students select their elective courses from the following list of courses, in consultation with their advisor:

 Applicants are required to fulfill the general university requirements for graduate admission.
 Those who meet these requirements but have not completed undergraduate-level courses in media theory and practice may be required to complete remedial courses offered through the Department of Media Communication or at an accredited institution recognized by the UAE Ministry of Education’s Higher Education Affairs Division.